redpanda-data/console/README.md

 If you want to run Kowl locally take a look at the docker compose sample: [/docs/local](./docs/local).

+## Chat with us

+We use Discord to communicate.
+If you are looking for more interactive discussions or support, you are invited to join our Discord server: https://discord.gg/KQj7P6v

 ## Sponsors

 <a href="https://www.rewe-digital.com/" target="_blank"><img src="./docs/assets/sponsors/rewe-digital-logo.png" width="150" /></a>